alligo/joomla-data-mining-and-machine-learning/README.md

   the intersection of [machine learning](https://en.wikipedia.org/wiki/Machine_learning), [statistics](https://en.wikipedia.org/wiki/Statistics), and database systems.
 > - The **joomla-data-mining-and-machine-learning** gives an general idea of how
-    to do data mining and machine learning with sites based on Joomla!
-CMS, and dedicate special attention to topics that are not generic to any website.
+    to do data mining and machine learning with websites, but dedicate special attention to implementation of non-generic tasks, like SQL queries, to an typical Joomla!
+CMS installation.

 **What this reference is NOT**: